 Right or Left Handed Operation

-To release the finger trigger, turn over the 8680i.
-Slide the latch toward the user window to release the finger trigger.
+To release the triggered ring, turn over the 8680i.
+Slide the spring latch forward to release the triggered ring.
 Turn the finger strap around and snap it into place to change the operation to the correct hand.